-Other important factors that will shape the profile of visitors are changes in family structure, the generational distribution of wealth, and time available to travel.
+Other important factors that will shape the profile of visitors are changes in family structure, with ageing Baby Boomers travelling more and also playing an increasingly important role in family travel (Schänzel & Yeoman,2015), the generational distribution of wealth, and time available to travel.
 Surprisingly, the potential impact of factors and demographic changes on tourism demand has received little attention from tourism researchers (Glover and Prideaux, 2010).
-Certainly, in New Zealand at least, demographic change has only recently been mentioned as a factor in future tourism demand (Rhodda, 2010).
+Certainly, in New Zealand at least, demographic change has only recently been mentioned as a factor in future tourism demand.
 As yet, there is no move apparent by government or the upper levels of the tourism industry in New Zealand to act on that fact.

 The accessibility market is not homogenous as it has diverse sub-markets, with dissimilar needs and requirements.
 As do other sub-markets, this one has demographic, socioeconomic, psychographic, and behavioural variable.
 From a tourism point of view, the market sector comprising people with disabilities can be divided into six segments, namely, people with

 - Hidden disabilities such as sensitivities, diabetes or allergies

 Some people may have more than one disability, and the degree of disability experienced varies from person to person.

 It is difficult to give accurate figures about the number of people worldwide who have disabilities because of the challenges of measuring disability and because of the different ways disability is measured between and even within countries.
 The World Health Organization (2011) estimates that there are more than one billion people worldwide with a disability.
 A few examples of estimates of the number of people with disabilities in some of the countries or areas of traditional or growing importance to the New Zealand tourism industry include:

 - Australia: 4.4 million (Australian Bureau of Statistics, 2010).

 - United Kingdom: 10 million(Office for Disability Issues HM Government, n.d.).